Igglybuff/awesome-piracy/readme.md

 ## Decentralised Networks
 - [Tor](https://www.torproject.org/) :star2: Tor is free software and an open network that helps you defend against traffic analysis.
 - [I2P](https://geti2p.net/en/) I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
+- [Freenet](https://freenetproject.org) Freenet is free software which lets you anonymously share files, browse and publish "freesites" (web sites accessible only through Freenet) and chat on forums, without fear of censorship.
+- [Zeronet](https://zeronet.io/) Open, free and uncensorable websites, using Bitcoin cryptography and BitTorrent network

 ## Operating Systems
 - [Qubes OS](https://www.qubes-os.org/) Qubes OS is a security-oriented operating system